stas-prokopiev/selenium_screenshots/README.rst

 **selenium_screenshots.Screenshots(...)**
 --------------------------------------------------------------------------------------------------

-Firstly, you have to define **screenshots_handler** to be able handle created screenshots.
+| Firstly, you have to define an object of class Screenshots to be able to handle screenshots.
+| This object will be named **screenshots_handler** in the code below.

 .. code-block:: python